Voters in Seven States Pass Measures to Protect Abortion

 Abortion-rights ballot measures failed in three other states, including Nebraska, where voters instead amended the constitution to limit abortion access.

 Since the Supreme Court’s 2022 decision in Dobbs v.
 Jackson Women’s Health Organization declared there was no federal constitutional right to an abortion, the availability of abortion has largely become a matter of state law.
-This year, voters in ten states considered ballot initiatives that would amend state constitutions to protect abortion.
+This year, voters in 10 states considered ballot initiatives that would amend state constitutions to protect abortion.
 In one state, Nebraska, voters considered competing measures: one that would limit abortion access and one that would expand it.

 Measures to protect abortion rights passed in Arizona, Maryland, Missouri, Montana, Colorado, and New York.
 Voters in Nevada also approved an abortion-rights state constitutional amendment, but ballot measures must receive public approval twice in Nevada before becoming law.
 The same initiative will appear again for final approval on the 2026 ballot.